Microsoft/azure-docs.pt-pt/articles/data-explorer/create-cluster-database-cli.md

 ---
-title: 'Início rápido: Criar um cluster do Explorador de dados do Azure e a base de dados com a CLI'
+title: 'Início rápido: Criar um cluster do Explorador de dados do Azure e a base de dados com a CLI do Azure'
 description: Saiba como criar um cluster do Explorador de dados do Azure e a base de dados com a CLI do Azure
 services: data-explorer
 author: radennis